 This one is possibly the most important principle of the primal diet – your food should be as natural as possible, meaning that processed foods are all off limits.

-This is something that makes sense for a lot of people, and in the past few years there is definitely an increased interest towards eating styles that concentrate on whole foods – paleo, keto, clean eating, Atkins (although Atkins does have plenty of side-products, such as protein bars and the like), the carnivore diet, and even some forms of veganism.
+This is something that makes sense for a lot of people, and in the past few years there has definitely been an increased interest towards eating styles that concentrate on whole foods – paleo, keto, clean eating, Atkins (although Atkins does have plenty of side-products, such as protein bars and the like), the carnivore diet, and even some forms of veganism.

 Grains And Sugar Shouldn’t Be A Part Of Your Diet